-For information on the fires burning in Northern and Southern California, KQED is updating what you need to know.
+For information on the Butte County’s Camp Fire, KQED is updating what you need to know.
 See the Latest Updates >

 How to Help the Northern California Fires

-- United Way of Northern California: UQBA has set up a disaster relief fund to provide both immediate and long-term support for disaster survivors and non-profits that support them.
-This is the first organization that we have vetted and the CEO (Larry Olmstead) and I have chatted several times since the start of the fire to discuss local needs.
+- United Way of Northern California: UWNC has set up a disaster relief fund to provide both immediate and long-term support for disaster survivors and non-profits that support them.
 At the moment, UWNC is providing emergency cash grants to those who have lost their homes to support basic needs.
-We have directed several of our members to support this fund.

 How to Help the Southern California Fires